Fitness for Purpose

 Many data governance programs struggle right out of the gate as organizations attempt to define data quality standards for enterprise data.
 The governance team will often discover that individual business stakeholders have different, sometimes conflicting needs for some enterprise data.

-- Legal or regulatory policies may require that an enterprise application preserves the information that was gathered when the contract was signed even if this information is now considered “incorrect” or out of date
+1. Legal or regulatory policies may require that an enterprise application preserves the information that was gathered when the contract was signed even if this information is now out-of-date

-- System limitations and the prohibitive cost of system modifications may give rise to intentional data errors such as creating duplicate customer accounts to handle multiple billing options
+2. System limitations and/or the prohibitive cost of system modifications result in data anomalies such as creating duplicate customer accounts to handle multiple billing options

 All three of these examples may impact the number of customer records held in each system and/or the demographic information captured on each customer record.
-The data governance team may find that each individual system owner considers that their data is of high quality even though the basic demographics for a specific customer could vary dramatically between systems.
+Each individual system owner considers that their data is of sufficient quality even though errors and out-of-date data exists.
+The data governance team will find it challenging to get alignment around policies for customer addresses from these three system owners without factoring in the purpose of the data.

 Data governance teams can avoid much frustration by defining all data quality measures in terms of the intended use of the data, and by recognizing that data created for different purposes can rarely be combined unless the data model recognizes the context of the origination of the data.